Maths Mastery Toolkit: A Practical Guide To Mastery Teaching And Learning

-A hugely important part of a mastery classroom is questioning.
-More traditional ‘chalk and talk’ lessons can be transformed into an excited discussion by incorporating good questions.
+A hugely important part of a mastery classroom is questioning in the classroom.
+More traditional ‘chalk and talk’ maths lessons can be transformed into an excited discussion by incorporating good questions.

 In successful mastery classrooms, it is common to see hands thrown in the air in order to prove or disprove what has been asked.
 A cleverly asked question will see children ‘struggling’ between their own preconceived ideas and the logic that may be in front of them.

 The peer discussions that take place as a result of questions posed are invaluable as a way for teachers to assess levels of understanding, and as a platform for pupils to learn from one another

 True mastery in maths is demonstrated when two elements are combined: